RobertWSaunders/databases-class-project/README.md

 * View their purchases
 * Cancel a purchase
 * Update their personal details -- ie. modify their profile
-* Browse their past rentals
+* Browse their past purchases
 * Add a review for a movie

 Administrators: